Abdullah-Elafifi/Biomarker-Discovery-in-Lower-Grade-Glioma-LGG-and-Glioblastoma-Multiforme-GBM-using-Flexynesis/README.md

 For training and evaluation, follow the provided scripts in the repository.

 ## Conclusion
-This project demonstrates the effectiveness of YOLOv8 in medical imaging for automated bone fracture detection.
+This project demonstrates the effectiveness of Flexynesis in multi-omics in precision oncology.
 High precision and recall indicate its potential for clinical applications.

 ## License
 **Copyright (c) 2025 Abdullah Elafifi**